8th Arkansas Infantry Regiment: Formation

+History

 Battles

 The 8th Arkansas saw no action in the coming months, only taking part in a small raid into Missouri with General Hardee's Command.
 By October 1861, the regiment, along with the rest of General Hardee's division had been sent to Columbus, Kentucky, to become the Army of Central Kentucky.
 After the losses of Fort Henry and Fort Donelson in February 1862, Confederate General Albert Sidney Johnston withdrew his forces into western Tennessee, northern Mississippi, and Alabama to reorganize. and then retreated through western Tennessee to northern Mississippi.
 On March 29, 1862, the Army of Central Kentucky was merged into the Army of Mississippi in preparation for the Battle of Shiloh.

 The 8th Arkansas was assigned to Brigadier General Sterling A. M. Wood's brigade of Major General William J. Hardee's Corps of the Army of Mississippi.
 When Brigadier General Woods was wounded during the battle, Colonel Patterson assumed command of the brigade.
 The regiment suffered heavy casualties on both days of the battle.
 Lieutenant Thomas Bateman was killed, and Lieutenants Perryman, Cates, Harris and Richardson were wounded.
 On April 26, 1862, the entire regiment totaled 272 men.
 In his after action report regarding the Battle of Shiloh, Colonel Patterson commented:

 During the entire engagement the men and officers generally exhibited cool, determined gallantry, often exposing themselves to serious fire in squads by irregularity caused by an earnest desire to advance, and it is a melancholy fact that we lost more men in proportion to the wounds, in those places where irregular firing in the rear occurred than in engagements where we were exposed alone to the guns of the enemy.
 The enemy often wounded but rarely killed us.

 In May 1862 the Confederate Army underwent an army-wide reorganization due to the passage of the Conscription Act by the Confederate Congress in April 1862.
 All twelve-month regiments had to re-muster and enlist for two years or the duration of the war; a new election of officers was ordered; and men who were exempted from service by age or other reasons under the Conscription Act were allowed to take a discharge and go home.
 Officers who did not choose to stand for re-election were also offered a discharge.
 The reorganization was accomplished among all the Arkansas regiments in and around Corinth, Mississippi, following the Battle of Shiloh.

 On May 7, 1862, the original members of the 8th Arkansas were consolidated into five companies and united with the 7th and 9th Arkansas Infantry Battalions.
 The reorganized regiment was composed of the following companies:

 Colonel John H. Kelly, became the youngest General Officer in the Confederate Army.